Loaded Baked Potato Soup

 - Bake for 1 hour or until the skin is crispy and the potatoes give when you squeeze them.

-- To add to your dinner menu, cut open and top with butter, sour cream or your favorite toppings.
-If using for soup or twice baked potatoes, let them cool enough to handle, then scoop out the flesh as needed for the recipe.
+- To add to your dinner menu, cut your potato open and top with butter, sour cream or any of your favorite toppings.
+If using for homemade potato soup or twice baked potatoes, let them cool enough to handle, then scoop out the flesh as needed for the recipe.

 - Russet potatoes work well for this baked potato soup instead of a waxy yellow or red potato.